Sa2mon/Sa2mon/README.md

 ### About Me:

-I'm a passionate developer focused on building modern web applications and Discord bots.
-Currently expanding my expertise in full-stack development.
+- I'm a passionate developer building modern web applications and Discord bots.
+Currently expanding my expertise to become a full-stack Discord bot developer.

 **Projects I'm proud of:**
 - **VixelBot** - Advanced Discord bot with powerful features